tapis-project/documentation/source/technical/jobs.rst

 Finally, macro substitution is applied to the job *description* field, whether the description is specified in an application or a submission request.

+Macro Functions
+^^^^^^^^^^^^^^^

+Directory assignments in systems, applications and job requests can also use the **HOST_EVAL($var)** function at the beginning of their path assignments.
+This function dynamically extracts the named environment variable's value from an execution or archive host *at the time the job request is made*.
+Specifically, the environment variable's value is retrieved by logging into the host as the Job owner and issuing "echo $var".
+The example in `Data Transfer Nodes`_ uses this function.

+To increase application portability, an optional default value can be passed into the **HOST_EVAL** function.
+The function's complete signature with the optional path parameter is:

+        **HOST_EVAL($VAR, path)**

+If the environment variable VAR does not exist on the host, then the literal path parameter is returned by the function.
+This added flexibility allows applications to run in different environments, such as on TACC HPC systems that automatically expose certain environment variables and VMs that might not.
+If the environment variable does not exist and no optional path parameter is provided, the job fails due to invalid input.

 .. _JobTemplateVariables: https://github.com/tapis-project/tapis-java/blob/dev/tapis-jobslib/src/main/java/edu/utexas/tacc/tapis/jobs/model/enumerations/JobTemplateVariables.java